Motion-Project/motion/src/raspicam/README.txt

 removed.
 The inserted "mmal_status_to_int" function is an exact copy from the helper module.

+Additional Revision:
+Added more default values to raspicamcontrol_set_defaults

 They are used to parse an options string and setup the camera parameters appropriately.
 The format of the string is the same as other raspberry pi camera tools.